-CARDINAL HAYES STATES AIM OF THE CATHOLIC HOUR
+THE PURPOSE OF THE CATHOLIC HOUR

-(Extract from his address at the inaugural program in the studio of the National Broadcasting Company, New York City, March 2, 1930.)
+(Extract from the address of the late Patrick Cardinal Hayes at the inaugural program of the Catholic Hour in the studio of the National Broadcasting Company, New York City, March 2, 1930.)

 Our congratulations and our gratitude are extended to the National Council of Catholic Men and its officials, and to all who, by their financial support, have made it possible to use this offer of the National Broadcasting Company.
 The heavy expense of managing and financing a weekly program, its musical numbers, its speakers, the subsequent answering of inquiries, must be met. . . .